alvaroaltvis/DeepSoRo_SoftFinger/README.md

 ### PWM and TimeLaps

 This folder contains the code to send one or two PWM signals from a raspi to power the pneumatic pump that powers the soft finger.
 It also includes the commands to take an image during the inflation process with the raspi camera.
 The description of each of them can be found in the Read.me in the folder.

+### Make Data

+The make Data set script combines the embedded images with their respective pointcloud, so that they can be later processed by the machine learning alogithm from DeepSoRo.